sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d2-dawn-rails-auth/README.md

   Welcome, <%= @user.email %>!
   ```

-1. Lastly, add a `current_user` method at the application level.
+1. Lastly, add a `current_user` method at the application level and then try to use it in your splash page.

   ```ruby
     #  app/controllers/application_controller.rb